ibm-cloud-docs/mas-ms/migration.md

 1. Migration of client from the IBM Maximo EAM SaaS Flex offering
 2. Migration of client from an on-premise or 3rd party Cloud provider

 The steps are similar for both, but the responsibilities vary as to which team is responsible for some of the tasks.
 This diagram represents a high-level overview of the migration path to MAS MS:

 ![MAS-MS-Migration](images/MAS-MS-Migration.png "MAS-MS-Migration"){: caption="Figure 1.
 MAS-MS Migration" caption-side="bottom"}

-(Insert Diagram Here)

 ## Planning
 {: #planning}